 Agricultural inspection USDA / APHIS Pure seafood: unregulated.
 Breaded seafood with dairy/egg: regulated Keep original packaging and receipts

-How to pack conservas so nothing leaks
+How do you pack conservas so nothing leaks?

 portuguese canned fish the only guide with tsa rules 1